kindelia/Kindelia/WHITEBOOK.md

   since they can't be patched or reversed, but the EVM makes these prohibitively expensive [citation].

-Kindelia is a complete redesign of Ethereum's base layer.
+K-Chan is a complete redesign of Ethereum's base layer.
 It replaces the EVM by the [HVM](https://github.com/kindelia/hvm), a fast functional virtual machine that greatly decreases the cost of ultra-safe formally verified contracts and highly-dynamic apps such as virtual RPG worlds, and a wide range of optimizations and polishments make it the most stable, efficient and secure layer 1 computer in existence.
-In a way, Kindelia can be seen as a decentralized REPL that interprets statements in a programming language, with Kindelia blocks being like files in such language, which are propagated and settled via proof of work.
+In a way, K-Chan can be seen as a decentralized REPL that interprets statements in a programming language, with K-Chan blocks being like files in such language, which are propagated and settled via proof of work.
 It is as if a type theorist plugged a Python interpreter into a blockchain, and ended up making a massively multiplayer [GHCi](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/ghci.html).